Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 # UX

 ## Game goals
 The goal of the website is to present an online memory game which is fun for the user to play.
-The memory game is designed around the theme of the enviroment and cleaning up the ocean.
-Therefore it is also an informative game too.
+The game also intends to educate the player into the effects of the ocean on teh enviroment.

 ### How to play
-Once the game has loaded, you have 50 seconds to find all the matching picture cards.
+Once the game has loaded, the player has 50 seconds to find all the matching picture cards.

-Click on a picture card to turn it over and reveal an image of something that pollutes our oceans.
-If you can find its pair, you have found a match!
-Once you find a match, it will stay face up and your matched cards score will go up by 1.
-If you have not chosen two identical cards, they will automatically turn back around.
+The player must click on a turned over picture card to reveal the picture on the other side.
+The pictures on the front face will be of items that pollute the oceans.
+If the player can find its matching picture card, they will have found a match. when they find a match, the card stay faced up and the 'matched cards' score will go up by 1.
+If they have not chosen two identical cards, the cards will automatically turn back around.

-To win the game you must find all the matches before the time runs out.
-The ocean and its wildlife are counting on you!
+To win the game the player must find all the matches before the time runs out.

 ## User goals
 To play an online memory game and have fun whilst playing.